abapGit/docs.abapgit.org/src/user-guide/reference/abap-language-version.md

 :::warning
 Using ABAP language version in abapGit is still an experimental feature.

 So far, abapGit handles ABAP language version only for a limited set of object types.
-See Spported Object Types, below.
+See Supported Object Types, below.
 :::

 ### Settings

-There are five possible [settings](./repo-settings/dot-abapgit.html) for defining how the ABAP language version is handled by abapGit:
+There are five possible [settings](/user-guide/repo-settings/dot-abapgit.md) for defining how the ABAP language version is handled by abapGit:

 Setting | Description
 --------|------------
-Any (default)              | Object-specific ABAP Language Version Ignore                     | ABAP Language Version not serialized Standard ABAP              | Only objects with "Standard ABAP" are allowed ABAP for Key Users         | Only objects with "ABAP for Key Users" are allowed ABAP for Cloud Development | Only objects with "ABAP for Cloud Development" are allowed
+Any (default)              | Object-specific ABAP language version Ignore                     | ABAP language version not serialized Standard ABAP              | Only objects with "Standard ABAP" are allowed ABAP for Key Users         | Only objects with "ABAP for Key Users" are allowed ABAP for Cloud Development | Only objects with "ABAP for Cloud Development" are allowed